julianna-langston/chart2music/docs/API/Config.md

 Why is it optional?
 Because we'll generate an element if you don't provide us one.
 However, if you provide us one, you can style it more effectively.

 :::tip
 While developing and debugging, you may want to include this element in a central, visible location.
 This helps you make sure things like number formatting is going correctly.
-This is where the "closed caption" sentiment comes from - it provides you a closed caption of what the screen reader is saying.
+This is where the "closed caption" sentiment comes from - it can provide a sighted developer a closed caption of what the screen reader is saying.

 For production mode, you can use CSS to position the CC element off-screen, so that screen readers can read it, but no one else can.
 :::